SD-Wan: Defining a Software-Defined Wide Area Network

 But some companies may need a slightly different product.
 SD-Branch, which is a different take on SD-WAN, could be ideal for them.

 SD-Branch is defined as a single platform that supports SD-WAN services.
 All functions are managed in one location, leading to operational agility and fast deployments.

 If you're working on security solutions for companies with dozens or even hundreds of branches, you may have a similar number of hardware sets and employees.
-By centralising the management, you could save your organisation money.
+By centralizing the management, you could save your organization money.
 And you could give your users a better experience on your cloud platforms.